All Episodes

 Great to have you on the EIB network.

-Hey, before you let's play what Axelrod said.
+Hey, before you, let's play what Axelrod said.

 People may have missed it because he was on CBS and nobody watches that show.

-Um three or four of them here.
+So we've got, let's see, I've got three or four of them here.

-Let's get here's here's here's the first question.
+Here's the first question.

 Obama went to Dover Air Force Base.

-Well, what is your reaction to what Limbaugh said?
+What is your reaction to what Limbaugh said?

 It was the appropriate thing to do.

-And I think most Americans uh appreciate that.
+And I think most Americans appreciate that.

 I don't think most Americans bought it as genuine and sincere.

-It was it was a photo.
+It was a photo up.

 What did you think it was?